Heap Sort, Explained

 What Is Heap Sort?

-Heap sort is a sorting algorithm that organizes elements in an array to be sorted into a binary heap by repeatedly moving the largest element front he heap and inserting it into the array being sorted.
+Heap sort is a sorting algorithm that organizes elements in an array using a binary heap.
+In a max heap, the algorithm repeatedly swaps the largest element (root node) with the last node from the heap, and re-inserts the new root into the array into ascending order.

 Binary Trees and Heaps: What Are They?